vishal121212121212112/djjs-backend/README.md

 If you make changes to your routes or handlers, regenerate Swagger docs using the following command:

-swag init -g main.go -o docs
+swag init -g app/main/main.go -o docs

 ## **Test the APIs**